-First-ever standardized CKDu prevalence study receives U.K. Medical Research Council Foundation Award; study protocol accepted for publication
+First-ever standardized CKDnT prevalence study receives U.K. Medical Research Council Foundation Award; study protocol accepted for publication

 Press Contact: Jason Glaser

 President and CEO, La Isla Network

 The United Kingdom Medical Research Council (MRC) awarded researchers led by Neil Pearce of the London School of Hygiene and Tropical Medicine a Foundation Award this week to support the first-ever standardized global prevalence study of Chronic Kidney Disease of undetermined causes (CKDnT).

 The award will fund the launch of the Disadvantaged Populations eGFR Epidemiology Study (DEGREE), a protocol developed by researchers in partnership with La Isla Network (LIN) with the aim of establishing a common procedure for gathering and comparing information about CKDnT internationally.
 LIN will help identify future collaborating centers and manage communications, including a web-based platform to facilitate dissemination of findings from DEGREE studies.

 This week’s announcement of the MRC Foundation Award coincides with the acceptance for publication of the DEGREE study protocol in open source medical journal BMC Nephrology.
 LIN will publicize the link to the protocol as soon as it is published.

 “DEGREE provides a simple set of tools that we hope researchers anywhere can use to measure the numbers of people with reduced kidney function in the population by testing asymptomatic individuals,” said Ben Caplin, a researcher and nephrologist at University College London and author of the protocol.

 The DEGREE study’s goals are to better inform local communities, healthcare systems and governments of the size of the CKDnT issue, understand if there are factors in common between different areas affected, and accurately measure whether the problem is worsening or improving over time, according to Caplin.